 Heidi primarily studies outer planets and their satellites, with a focus on observational techniques.
 For the impact of Comet Shoemaker-Levy 9 with Jupiter in July 1994, Heidi led the Hubble Space Telescope Team that investigated Jupiter's atmospheric response to the collisions.
 An expert on the planet Neptune, she was a member of the Imaging Science Team for the Voyager 2 encounter with the gas giant in 1989.
 Her latest research involves studies of Neptune and Uranus with Hubble and other Earth-based observatories.
 Heidi is also an Interdisciplinary Scientist for Hubble's successor, the James Webb Space Telescope, which is scheduled for launch in 2018.

-Heidi received the 2002 American Astronomical Society's Division for Planetary Sciences (AAS/DPS) Sagan Medal for outstanding communication by an active planetary scientist to the general public.
+Heidi received the 2002 American Astronomical Society's Division for Planetary Sciences (AAS/DPS) Sagan Medal for outstanding communication by an active planetary scientist to the general public and the 2020 American Astronomical Society’s Masursky Award for service to the planetary science community.

 Twenty-five years ago, multiple fragments of comet Shoemaker-Levy 9 crashed into Jupiter, changing the face of the planet and the course of planetary science.